 Crossroads of the Auto Supply Chain

-Less than one day’s drive to major auto assembly plants in Ohio, Michigan, Indiana, Pennsylvania, Kentucky and Tennessee, the APEG region is the right location for companies that supply to the automobile and truck industries.
+Less than one day’s drive to major auto assembly plants in Ohio, Michigan, Indiana, Pennsylvania, Kentucky and Tennessee, the OhioSE region is the right location for companies that supply to the automobile and truck industries.

-US Route 23 travels approximately 1400 miles from northern Michigan through the APEG region on its way to northern Florida.
+US Route 23 travels approximately 1400 miles from northern Michigan through the OhioSE region on its way to northern Florida.
 As it travels through the region it provides easy access to a number of US automotive assembly plants — four in Kentucky, twelve in Michigan, four in Indiana and six in Ohio.
 The route is a primary commerce highway in the US with excellent connectivity north, south, east and west.
-The APEG region is also home to a major aerospace corporation with state-of-the-art testing facilities.
+The OhioSE region is also home to a major aerospace corporation with state-of-the-art testing facilities.